Constructing unlabelled lattices: Background

 \begin{remark} \autoref{T:canonical-levellised} and \autoref{C:canonical-levellised} say that a $<_\wt$-minimal $n$-lattice~$L$ is levellised, that is, that the non-minimal levels of~$L$ are filled by elements labelled in their numerical order; cf.\ \autoref{F:levellised}.

 \end{remark}

-\begin{remark} Any relabelling $\pi\in\Sym(\{0,\ldots,n-1\})$ of the elements of an $n$-lattice~$L$ acts on each level of~$L$, as $\dep[L](\pi(i))=\dep[L](i)$ holds for every $i\in L$.
+\begin{remark} Any relabelling $\pi\in\Sym(\{0,\ldots,n-1\})$ of the elements of an $n$-lattice~$L$ preserves the levels, in the sense that $\dep[\pi(L)](\pi(i))=\dep[L](i)$ holds for every $i\in L$.
 In particular, if~$L$ is a levellised lattice with the elements labelled as in \autoref{F:levellised}, then the relabelled lattice $\pi(L)$ is levellised if and only if

 holds. \end{remark}

 \begin{theorem}[{\cite[Theorem 2]{HeitzigReinhold}}] If~$L$ is a $<_\wt$-minimal $n$-lattice, one has

 \end{theorem}